LCR-ADS-Lab/LxGrTagger-Documentation/README.md

 ##### Complexity features 2: Noun + *-ing* relative clause
 1. Descriptions
-    - Noun + *-ing* relative clauses modify the noun phrase and typically describe an ongoing action or activity related to the modified noun.
+    - Noun + *ing* relative clauses modify the noun phrase and typically describe an ongoing action or activity related to the modified noun.
     - Introduced by verbs in **present** participle form (e.g *lying*, *watching*, *waiting*)
     - Most frequent in academic prose but moderately common across registers.
 2. Tag
-   - `ING-rel` is tagged on the **main verb** of the *ed*-adverbial clause.
+   - `nn+ingcls+relcl` is tagged on the **main verb** of the *ing* relative clause.
 3. Examples
    - *Elevated levels are treated with a diet <ins>**consisting** of low cholesterol foods.</ins>*
    - *The woman <ins>**standing** in the corner</ins> is my sister.*